The Monkees Live: The Mike and Micky Show

 The Monkees Live: The Mike and Micky Show is a 2020 live album by The Monkees, recorded in March and June 2019, during the band's successful tour.
 The concerts marked the first time that surviving Monkees Micky Dolenz and Michael Nesmith toured as a duo.
-The album is the first Monkees release following the death of Peter Tork in February 2019, and the final release to feature Nesmith prior to his December 2021 death.
+The album is the first Monkees release following the death of Peter Tork in February 2019, the last release of any "new" album under the Monkees name (except for compilations, archival recordings, reissues, and boxed sets) and the last album to feature Michael Nesmith prior to his December 2021 death.